Notes from a Pro- How to Prepare for Your First Fast

 Decide what time you want to start your fast.
 Most people start after dinner, then fast until lunch or later.
-You can choose to eat a later dinner if you don’t mind skipping breakfast.
-I personally like to eat breakfast, so I prefer to eat dinner at around 5 pm, so I can eat breakfast at around 9 am and still maintain my fasting window.
+You can choose to eat a later dinner, if you don’t mind skipping breakfast.
+I personally like to eat breakfast, so I prefer to eat dinner around 5pm, so I can eat breakfast around 9am and still maintain my fasting window.
 Choose what works best for you.

 5. Gather your fluids and supplements.

 Although you are technically not eating, there are a few things you will consume during your fast.
 You want to have these ready before you start.

 Water is the most important fluid during a fast.
 Be sure to have plenty of fresh water on hand readily available.
 Electrolyte water may help you stay better hydrated as well.

 You can choose to fast with or without caffeine.
 A cup of coffee or tea can really help get you moving in the morning and stave off hunger.
 If you want to avoid caffeine, consider tapering off a few days before so you don’t have a withdrawal headache while fasting.